Figures of Speech: Figures of Contrast

 "The beginning of the end."

-4. Irony: Irony is the use of words to convey a meaning that is the opposite of what is expected.
+Irony is the use of words to convey a meaning that is the opposite of what is expected.
 It often involves a discrepancy between appearance and reality or a situation where the outcome is contrary to expectations.
-For example:
+It is to be remembered that Irony occurs when the intended meaning of a statement or situation is opposite to its literal or apparent meaning.
+The contrast lies between expectation and reality.

 "Water, water, everywhere, nor any drop to drink."
 (Samuel Taylor Coleridge)